prplfoundation/prplMesh/CONTRIBUTING.md

 * Identify potential bugs.
 * Identify missing tests.

-Very often, the review will lead to comments that don't really need to be addressed for the pull request to be accepted.
+Very often, the review will lead to comments that don't really need to be addressed for the merge request to be accepted.
 Many of the review goals are more about having a discussion than about really forcing changes.
-Unfortunately, github doesn't have an easy way to make such a distinction, so reviewers have to mention explicitly when a suggestion is optional.
+Unfortunately, gitlab doesn't have an easy way to make such a distinction, so reviewers have to mention explicitly when a suggestion is optional.
-If there are review comments that need to be addressed, the pull request will be marked as "Changes requested".
+For issues that can be addressed later, it is acceptable to create a new JIRA task for them, then resolve the comment by pointing to the new JIRA task that will address those comments.

-If you make more changes after a pull request is marked as "Ready for review", do not rebase or amend.
+If you make more changes after a merge request is moved out of "WIP" state, do not rebase or amend.
 This will allow reviewers to easily see the differences compared to their previous review.
 Instead, create additional commits with `git commit --fixup <sha1 of commit to fix> -e`.
 Do _not_ add a Signed-off-by to these commits.